bgrusnak/stravidom-boilerplate/README.md

 We are always welcome for contributions to help shape this package.

-If interested please feel free to email the maintainer Burak at: hello@buraste.com
+If interested please feel free to email the maintainer Ilya Shlyakhovoy at: bulgarus@inbox.ru

 ## Authors